MicrosoftDocs/bot-docs/articles/nodejs/use-default-message-handler.md

 ---
 title: Respond to user messages | Microsoft Docs
-description: Learn how to send and receive messages in the Bot Builder SDK for Node.js.
+description: Learn the default method for sending and receiving messages in the Bot Builder SDK for Node.js.
 author: DeniseMak
 manager: rstand
 ms.topic: article